 This is the second-highest volcano in the country, and has the largest vertical gain from the surrounding terrain.
 Supposedly the toughest of all to climb due to terrain and accessibility.
 From the top, it is possible to see almost the entire country.
 SP page

 This is another hot spot of volcanic peaks, similar to the Apaneca Range.
-The best known peak is Tecapa.
+The best-known peak is Tecapa.
 There are numerous peaks here, as well as the touristy and beautiful Alegria area.
 Not enough info on my part for an SP page, but a beautiful area!

 Probably the least-known major volcano, this one has almost no information out there on it.
 It is similar to the San Vicente volcano, in that it is not really presently active and forested to the top, but it is not extinct and it is an impressive sight from the coastal plains in the area.

 The most active of Salvadoran volcanoes, San Miguel is climbed via a grueling scramble up the steep sides.
 This volcano has an incredible double crater, of which you can walk in the outer and peer into the inner.
-SP page
+SP page with more info.

 The easternmost major peak, this volcano lords over the Golfo de Fonseca, shooting almost straight out of the water.
 I have not climbed it, but it is climbable.
 No SP page, sorry